Jak Roberto: Career

 Roberto later appeared on small roles on various programs of GMA Network.
 In 2014, Roberto portrayed Ambo in the afternoon series The Half Sisters.
-In 2015, Roberto joined the trio boyband 3LOGY with Jeric Gonzales and Abel Estanislao, the group released a self-titled album under GMA Records.
-In 2017, Roberto portrayed Andres "Andoy" dela Cruz in Meant to Be.
+While building his career, he completed a degree in Hotel and Restaurant Management at the Philippine Women's University and remained under GMA Artist Center management.
+He later joined the boy group 3LOGY in 2015 and gained wider recognition after his role in Meant to Be (2017).